google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 </script>
 ```

-With `preload` value set to `auto`, we're saying th at downloading the entire
+Setting `preload` value to `auto` indicates that the browser should cache
-video right away is considered desirable.
+enough such that the playback to end would be possible without requiring a stop
+for further buffering.

 ```
 <video id="video" preload="auto" src="file.mp4" controls></video>